-If you are intrigued but unfamiliar with Linux Shell aka, “the terminal,” this is a perfect way to get your hands dirty and decide if its something you want to become more familiar with.
+If you are intrigued but unfamiliar with Linux Shell, aka “the terminal,” this is a perfect way to get your hands dirty and decide if it’s something you want to become more familiar with.

 A Background on Bash